The Atlas Lab 2019 takes place on 7 & 8 October at the Conservatorium van Amsterdam.

 2 Workshops and lessons for instrumental students

-Playing together, oral transmission, improvisation with top soloists from Japan, China, India, Iran, Syria, Armenia, Azerbaijan and Turkey: Naomi Sato (sho), Harrie Starreveld (shakuhachi), Wu Wei (sheng), Zhao Yuanchun (erhu), Yuji Nakagawa (sarangi), Kiya Tabassian (setar), Raphaela Danksagmüller (duduk), Elshan Mansurov (kamancha), Elcin Nagijev (tar), Neva Özgen (kemençe) and Modar Salama (frame drum).
+Playing together, oral transmission, improvisation with top soloists from Japan, China, India, Iran, Syria, Armenia, Azerbaijan and Turkey: Naomi Sato (sho), Harrie Starreveld (shakuhachi), Zhang Meng (sheng), Zhao Yuanchun (erhu), Yuji Nakagawa (sarangi), Kiya Tabassian (setar), Raphaela Danksagmüller (duduk), Elshan Mansurov (kamancha), Elcin Nagijev (tar), Neva Özgen (kemençe) and Modar Salama (frame drum).

 3 Composers' workshops for the creation of new intercultural works

 Composers and musicians come together to try out sketches and research possibilities under the guidance of Joël Bons, Thanasis Deligiannis and Wim Henderickx

 Lectures address a variety of subjects.
 The activities of the Atlas Lab are documented (audiovisual and written) with the objective to build a comprehensive digital library.